 Businesses can open, but they legally must follow public health rules.
 These include physical distancing and record keeping.

 Golden rules for business at Alert Level 2

 - Reduce the risk of COVID-19 transmission at work.

 - All businesses can operate if they can do so safely.
 Alternative ways of working are encouraged where possible.

 - Talk with your staff to identify risks and ways to manage them.

-- Ask everyone — workers, contractors and customers — with cold or flu-like symptoms to stay away from your premises.
+- Ask everyone — workers, contractors and customers — with cold, flu or COVID-19 symptoms to stay away from your premises.

 - Keep workers 1 metre apart and customers in retail businesses 2 metres apart.

 - Businesses are legally required to display a QR code and provide an alternative contact tracing system.

 - Face coverings are strongly encouraged if you are in close contact with others.